PerfectRec/tts-summarizer/README.md

+# TTS Summarizer

 ## Requirements

 - Node.js version 20 or higher

+## Getting Started

-- Install packages with `yarn`
+- Install dependencies with `yarn`

-## Starting the Server

-To start the server, run:
+- To start the server, run `yarn start`

-`yarn start`

-To start the server in dev mode with HMR:
+- To start the server in dev mode with HMR, run `yarn dev`

-`yarn dev`

 The server will listen on port `4242`.

-## Handlers
+## Folder Structure

-Place API route handlers in the `src/handlers` directory, each handler in its own file.
+- Place API route handlers in the `src/handlers` directory, each handler in its own file.
+- AWS client interfaces are located in the `src/aws` directory.

-## Architecture
+## Dependencies

 We are using